LIONS-DLT/lab-toolchain/carbon-demonstrator/README.md

 # Carbon Accounting Demonstrator

 This document describes all artefacts for rebuilding the carbon accounting demonstrator of the LIONS research project.
-The demonstrators consist of five Raspberry Pi's and a pocket pc running as a fully decentralized cluster to operate a Hyperledger Fabric blockchain network.
+The demonstrator consist of five Raspberry Pi's and a pocket pc running as a fully decentralized cluster to operate a Hyperledger Fabric blockchain network.
 The following picture shows the simplified setup of the cluster.

 <a href="https://www.raspberrypi.com/products/raspberry-pi-4-model-b/"> <img src="./pictures/pi-plug-in.gif" width="320" height="230"/><img src="./pictures/cluster.png" width="650" height="350"/></br><font size="1">Picture: https://www.raspberrypi.org/ </font>